NPHS Offers Free Historical Resource/Mills Act Advisory Service:

 The North Park Historical Society has produced a second book on the history of North Park.
 Arcadia Publishing published the second book and it is now available from Arcadia Publishing on their website or from local retail outlets including Paras Newsstand in North Park, The Grove in South Park, the San Diego History Center in Balboa Park and from SOHO.
 The Arcadia website is:

-The 2019 North Park Historical Society Car Show will be held on Saturday, September 7, 2019 from 10 am to 1 pm in the parking lot in front of the Balboa Tennis Club at Morley Field.
-This will be the final Car Show put on by the North Park Historical Society so don’t miss it.
+The 2019 North Park Historical Society Car Show was held on Saturday, September 7, 2019 from 10 am to 1 pm in the parking lot in front of the Balboa Tennis Club at Morley Field.
+This was the final Car Show put on by the North Park Historical Society.

 The 2018 North Park Historical Society Car Show was held on Saturday, September 8, 2018 from 10 am to 1 pm in the parking in front of the Balboa Tennis Club at Morley Field.
 Click on the link below to see the San Diego Uptown News to view an article on the winners.